dadi/docs/docs/publish.md

 Installing DADI Publish directly from NPM

 All DADI platform microservices are also available from NPM.
-To add API to an existing project as a dependency:
+To add Publish to an existing project as a dependency:

 ```console
 $ cd my-existing-node-app